-There are few things worse for a webmaster than a 404 Not Found error.
+There are few things worse for a webmaster than a 404 Not Found error (but we have a whole guide on how to fix 404 errors).

 It should be your worst nightmare — sending the visitor somewhere that doesn’t exist.
 I say that it should be your worst nightmare very deliberately, as many bloggers do not give too much thought towards broken links and how effectively they can drive people away from websites.